ktransier/blog/_posts/2020-02-13-firebase-authentication-on-ios-backed-by-rails-api.md

 ### 7. Setup an AuthenticationManager on the server

-Add an AuthenticationManager within on the server to verify the Firebase token and use it to find the current user or authenticate an endpoint.
+Add an AuthenticationManager on the server to verify the Firebase token and use it to find the current user or authenticate an endpoint.

 ```ruby
 # AuthenticationManager.rb